 In the world of finance, there is one number that arguably matters more than any other and it is on the way out.
 Libor, or the London Inter-bank Offered Rate, is the rate that banks charge each other for short-term loans — it’s used as a benchmark for other debt instruments such as government bonds, corporate loans, etc. Libor presently serves as the benchmark rate for over US$200 trillion of US dollar-based derivatives and loans.

-Death warrant of Libor
+The death warrant of Libor

 As unsecured lending declined after the 2008 global financial crisis, Libor was less referenced.
-Four years later came a rate-rigging scandal, and suddenly world’s most important number used for pricing risk and a host of financial instruments — loans, derivatives and mortgages — no longer commanded the confidence of financial markets.
+Four years later came a rate-rigging scandal, and suddenly world’s most important number used for pricing risk and a host of financial instruments — loans, derivatives, and mortgages — no longer commanded the confidence of financial markets.

 Unlike a stock price, which is based on a public record of buys and sells, the Libor rate is something banks report based on their own proprietary observations, making it open to manipulation.
 In 2012, financial industry regulators discovered manipulation of the rate-setting process that underlies Libor.
 The Board of Governors of the Federal Reserve System and the Federal Reserve Bank of New York convened the Alternative Reference Rates Committee (ARCC) in 2014 in order to, among other things, identify the best practices for establishing an alternative reference rate in replacement of Libor.